-8 Jul 2015, in Tropical Timber - On the 8th of July in Monrovia, the Dutch Economic Mission to Liberia led by Minister for Foreign Trade and Development Cooperation, Ploumen, alongside IDH, co-organized a round table on green economic growth and private sector development.
+8 Jul 2015 On the 8th of July in Monrovia, the Dutch Economic Mission to Liberia led by Minister for Foreign Trade and Development Cooperation, Ploumen, alongside IDH, co-organized a round table on green economic growth and private sector development.

 The program is part of a larger program of Norway to support forest protection in Liberia.
 Main target groups are smallholder farmers and their surrounding communities.
 The farmers will be supported to organize cooperatives and to grow sustainable palm oil.
 The program is organized in close cooperation with international palm oil companies.

 This agricultural development program is part of the ‘Community Conservation Agreements’ of Liberia in which villages and communities sign agreements with the Liberian government to safeguard their surrounding forests.

 Over 30% of Liberian people live in forests